-automaton(?Sequence, ?Template, +Signature, +Nodes, +Arcs, +Counters, +Initials, ?Finals)

-Constrain variables with a finite automaton.
+automaton(?Sequence, ?Template, +Signature, +Nodes, +Arcs, +Counters, +Initials, ?Finals) Describes a list of finite domain variables with a finite automaton.
 True if the finite automaton induced by Nodes and Arcs (extended with Counters) accepts Signature.
 Sequence is a list of terms, all of the same shape.
 Additional constraints must link Sequence to Signature, if necessary.
-Nodes is a list of source (Node) and sink (Node) terms.
-Arcs is a list of arc (Node, Integer, Node) and arc (Node, Integer, Node, Exprs) terms that denote the automaton's transitions.
+Nodes is a list of source(Node) and sink(Node) terms.
+Arcs is a list of arc(Node, Integer, Node) and arc(Node, Integer, Node, Exprs) terms that denote the automaton's transitions.
 Each node is represented by an arbitrary term.
 Transitions that are not mentioned go to an implicit failure node.
 Exprs is a list of arithmetic expressions, of the same length as Counters.
 In each expression, variables occurring in Counters correspond to old counter values, and variables occurring in Template correspond to the current element of Sequence.
 When a transition containing expressions is taken, counters are updated as stated.
 By default, counters remain unchanged.
 Counters is a list of variables that must not occur anywhere outside of the constraint goal.
 Initials is a list of the same length as Counters.
-Counter arithmetic on the transitions relates the counter values in Initials to Finals.